unitehenry/unitehenry/content/blog/money-25.md

 ## Don't Own Things

-> Until we have begun to go without them, we fail to realise how unnecessary many things are.
+> Until we have begun to go without them, we fail to realize how unnecessary many things are.
 We’ve been using them not because we needed them but because we had them. -- Seneca

-Here is a list of my material possesions:
+Here is a list of my material possessions:
 - Phone
 - Laptop
 - Clothes

-Material possesions are just liabilities in life that burn your money.
+Material possessions are just liabilities in life that burn your money.
 You have to insure them.
 You have to perform maintenance on them.
 They widen your exposure to risk.
 You have to consider traveling with them, and they weigh you down.

 Personally owning a house or a car is a scam.
-They are just ways to to expose your life to economic conditions.
+They are just ways to expose your life to economic conditions.
 The only place you *need* a house or a car is the suburbs.

 **Do not live in the suburbs!**